 Traditional Western therapeutic models claim that healing emotional injuries happen through a process of verbal expression and thought in a “top-down,” mind informs body manner.
 The premise that defines this approach is that within the context of a supportive therapeutic relationship when you fully experience, verbally explore, and acknowledge your emotions concerning a painful past experience, you can change the accompanying thoughts and beliefs and resolve the injury naturally.

 Working with emotional experience in this mental manner can be a helpful in some ways, yet for profound full resolution of chronic emotional injuries or conflicts in relationship it simply is not enough.
-An approach to healing your habits of conflict in relationship where the body informs mind (bottom-up), addresses our most profound injuries experientially.
+An approach to healing your habits of conflict in relationship where the body informs mind (bottom-up), addresses your most profound injuries in relationship experientially.
 Neuroscience now confirms this is the best approach for overcoming our most difficult chronic challenges.